awaiskazmi/awaiskazmi/README.md

 # Salaam! 🤝

 Welcome to my GitHub profile!
-I'm Awais, a passionate Senior Frontend Developer with over 9 years of experience building delightful user experiences.
-My expertise lies in developing modern websites and web applications using JavaScript, React, Next.js and TypeScript.
+I'm Awais, a passionate Product Engineer with close to 10 years of experience building delightful user experiences.
+My expertise lies in designing and developing modern websites and web applications using JavaScript, React, Next.js and TypeScript.
 I have a keen eye for detail and a knack for creating accessible and user-friendly interfaces.

 ### 🚀 Skills
 - **Languages:** JavaScript, TypeScript